[Online] Creating an Inclusive Community: Understanding Fat Phobia, Dieting & Eating Disorders

-This half-day workshop provides educators, social workers, caretakers and community participants with what they need to know about eating disorders, body image distress, “fat phobia” and more, with a focus on cultural considerations and implications, community inclusion.
-Attendees will challenge myths and perceptions including their own biases regarding weight, body shape and health, talk about the risk factors associated with these presenting concerns, and address one of the primary concerns we face today — social media and the perpetuation of an idealized image.
+Combining self-guided training modules and interactive group discussion, this online training provides educators, social workers, caretakers and community participants with what they need to know about eating disorders, body image distress, “fat phobia” and more, with a focus on cultural considerations and implications, and community inclusion.
+Participants will challenge myths and perceptions including their own biases regarding weight, body shape and health, talk about the risk factors associated with these presenting concerns, and address one of the primary concerns we face today — social media and the perpetuation of an idealized image.

 Following the workshop, participants will have the ability to: